-The possibility to test our understanding of the glitch mechanism is hindered by the difficulty to observe glitches in the act.
+The possibility to test our understanding of the glitch mechanism is hindered by the difficulty of observing glitches in the act.
 In fact, glitch rises are generally not resolved, due to intrinsic noise in the time of arrival of single pulsations.
-Moreover, in spite of the fact that the Vela pulsar has been monitored for fifty years, only a couple of notable events allowed to put an upper limit of 40 s on the timescale of the glitch spin-up (Dodson et al. 2002, 2007).
-Only recently, with the observation of a glitch on 12th December 2016, it has been possible to measure the time of arrival of single pulses during the glitch with a precision never achieved before, and thus to obtain some information on the first seconds after the event (Palfreyman et al. 2018).
+Moreover, in spite of the fact that the Vela pulsar has been monitored for fifty years, only in a couple of notable events has it been possible to put an upper limit of 40 s on the timescale of the glitch spin-up

+(Dodson et al. 2002, 2007).
+Only recently, with the observation of a glitch on 12 December 2016, did it become possible to measure the time of arrival of single pulses during the glitch with unprecedented precision, and thus to obtain some information on the first seconds after the event (Palfreyman et al. 2018).
 In particular, a new strong upper limit of 12.6 s on the timescale of the glitch spin-up has been determined by Ashton et al. (2019).
 This kind of observation opens a new window for theoretical speculations.
-In fact, complex behaviour during the spin-up and the first minute of the post-glitch relaxation has been predicted in simulations based on hydrodynamical models of the neutron star internal structure, when more than just two rigid components are considered (Haskell et al. 2012; Haskell & Antonopoulou 2014; Antonelli & Pizzochero 2017; Graber et al. 2018): when the superfluid component is allowed to sustain nonuniform rotation, different regions may experience different friction and hence recouple to the observable normal component on different timescales, giving different glitch shapes.
+In fact, complex behaviour during the spin-up and the first minute of the post-glitch relaxation has been predicted in simulations based on hydrodynamical models of the neutron star internal structure, when more than just two rigid components are considered (Haskell et al. 2012; Haskell & Antonopoulou 2014; Antonelli & Pizzochero 2017; Graber et al. 2018): when the superfluid component is allowed to sustain non-uniform rotation, different regions may experience different friction, and hence recouple to the observable normal component on different timescales, giving different glitch shapes.

-In particular, depending on the strength of the couplings and on the initial conditions for the relative motion between the various components, a glitch overshoot (a transient interval in which the observable component spins at a higher rate than the postglitch equilibrium value, obtained by emptying the whole angular momentum stored into the superfluid reservoir (Antonelli & Pizzochero 2017) is observed in such models.
+In particular, depending on the strength of the couplings and on the initial conditions for the relative motion between the various components, a glitch overshoot a transient interval in which the observable component spins at a higher rate than the post-glitch equilibrium value, obtained by emptying the whole angular momentum stored into the superfluid reservoir (Antonelli & Pizzochero 2017) is observed in such models.

-Two recent studies have already used the data from the 2016 glitch: in Graber et al. (2018), the drag between the charged crust and the crustal and core superfluids has been constrained; in Ashton et al. (2019), different phenomenological models have been compared to the timing results, obtaining the best current pierre.pizzochero@mi.infn.it alessandro.montoli@unimi.it limits on the glitch rise timescale.
+Two recent studies have already used the data from the 2016 glitch: in Graber et al. (2018), the drag between the charged crust and the crustal and core superfluids has been constrained; in

+Ashton et al. (2019), different phenomenological models have been compared to the timing results, obtaining the best current limits on the glitch rise timescale.
 Both studies also confirmed the presence of an overshoot.